mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 process to catch internal errors that may occur.

-The friendly error reporting is designed as a "first line of defence" for the most common user errors, and the addition of asserts plays an important role in debugging end user crashes.
+The friendly error reporting is designed as a "first line of defence" for the most common user errors, and the addition of `assert`s plays an important role in debugging end user crashes.
 Ideally, TaMaRa will rather crash then generate an impossible design.
 All of this combines together to hopefully make a tool that users can be confident deploying in rad-hardened, safety critical scenarios.

 == Verification <section:verification>
 Due to its potential for use in safety critical sectors like aerospace and defence, comprehensive verification and testing of the TaMaRa flow is extremely important in this thesis.
-We want to verify to a very high level of accuracy that TaMaRa both works by preventing SEUs to an acceptable standard, and also does not change the underlying behaviour of the circuits it processes.
+// We want to verify to a very high level
+// of accuracy that TaMaRa both works by preventing SEUs to an acceptable standard, and also does not change the
+// underlying behaviour of the circuits it processes.

 TaMaRa is a highly complex project that, during the course of this one year thesis, developed into a substantial and complicated codebase.
 Not only is the TaMaRa algorithm itself complex, but it is also